pascallaliberte/pascallaliberte.me/language-of-objectives/index.md

 {: .byline }

 <div class="intro" markdown="1">
-**A 10-week course on writing _have-done lists_, an approach for catching up on the small stuff so you can get to big stuff.**
+**A 10-week course on a mental reprogramming technique called _have-done lists_ so you can focus on your life's bigger priorities.
+It'll be like learning a new (meta) language.
+You're in for some breakthroughs.**

 {% if site.course.allow_signups %}
 Join the group that starts on {{ site.course.starts }}.
 The deadline to signup is Monday {{ site.course.deadline }}.